 I'm going to show you how to hand wash your sweaters.
 With a little time and elbow grease, you'll be wishing you had known about hand washing all along.

 A note about the supplies I use.
 I use The Laundress brand* laundry soap and supplies.
 I stumbled upon the brand about a year ago looking for gentle, eco friendly detergent.
 I like the smell of these products, the suds-iness, it's gentle on my hands (I am hand washing after all), and the cost (for the amount I've used, they last quite a while).
 By all means, use what you have on hand.
 Though I would recommend buying detergent that is specifically for wool garments.
 Another added benefit of The Laundress' wool and cashmere soap is its scent: it's meant to repel moths.

 *P.S.
 I am not affiliated with The Laundress and have not been paid to write this post.

 - Will add life and vitality to garments.

 - In general, washing your sweaters once a season will do.
 However, if you sweat a lot, I'd recommend washing your sweaters a few times a season, or after a few wears.
 You may wish to use a spray that repels moths (see wool + cashmere spray** in tools + materials list) in between wears as well.

 - repairing holes

 - You may buy too many sweaters because you will rest knowing it will not shrink.

 Tools + Materials

-- Wool + cashmere shampoo (The Laundress brand), or a gentle soap for washing wool
+- The Laundress Wool & Cashmere Shampoo, or a gentle soap for washing wool or a gentle soap for washing wool

 - Lots of towels